Fennie Ramp Dragoncraft Deck Recipe Guide and How to Play. See needed card list, cost, how to use, strategy and tips.

 You Can Also Keep Liu Feng When Going Second

 When going second, in addition to Dragonsign, Liu Feng, Goldennote Ward is also a powerful boost on turn 4, so you can keep it.
-When going first, keeping Liu Feng, Goldennote Ward tends to weaken your early game, so it's recommended to mulligan.
+When going first, keeping Liu Feng, Goldennote Ward tends to weaken your early game, so it's recommended to redraw.

 Ramp Cards + Low-Cost Cards + Mid-Cost Cards